kfatehi/blog/_posts/2013-11-13-npm-mirror.md

 published: true
 ---

+## UPDATE Feb 2, 2014

+Don't bother with any of this.
+Use [sinopia](https://github.com/rlidwka/sinopia) instead!
+I've prepared a [docker image](https://index.docker.io/u/keyvanfatehi/docker-sinopia/) for it as well.

+---

 This tutorial is my version of [this other tutorial](http://clock.co.uk/tech-blogs/how-to-create-a-private-npmjs-repository).

 First off make sure you have a large enough disk drive.
 You can find out the remote disk size easy like this: